Bertini Theorems for $F$-signature and Hilbert-Kunz multiplicity

 In characteristic $p > 0$, the situation is more complicated.
 It is essential that $H$ is a general member of a very ample linear system (or something close to that) if you expect Bertini-type results to hold.
 Since strongly $F$-regular and $F$-pure singularities are analogous to log terminal and log canonical singularities respectively \cite{HaraWatanabeFRegFPure}, it is natural to expect that the corresponding Bertini-results hold.
 In \cite{SchwedeZhangBertiniTheoremsForFSings}, this is exactly what was shown. \begin{theorem*}[\cite{SchwedeZhangBertiniTheoremsForFSings}] If $(X, \Delta)$ is a strongly $F$-regular (resp. sharply $F$-pure) pair such that $X \subseteq \bP^n_k$ is quasi-projective and $k = \overline{k}$ is of characteristic $p > 0$, then $(X \cap H, \Delta|_{X \cap H})$ is also strongly $F$-regular (resp. sharply $F$-pure) for a general choice of hyperplane $H \subseteq \bP^n_k$. \end{theorem*}

-However, the corresponding result for test ideals is false: \begin{theorem*}[\cite{BydlonCounterExamplesToBertiniTestIdeals}] For any $p > 0$ and $n \geq 3$, there exists a $\bQ$-divisor $\Delta$ on $X = \bA^3_k$, where $k = \overline{k}$ is of characteristic $p > 0$, such that
+However, the corresponding result for test ideals is false: \begin{theorem*}[\cite{BydlonCounterExamplesToBertiniTestIdeals}] For any $p > 0$ and $n \geq 3$, there exists a $\bQ$-divisor $\Delta$ on $X = \bA^n_k$, where $k = \overline{k}$ is of characteristic $p > 0$, such that

-for a general hyperplane $H \subseteq \bA^3$. \end{theorem*} It is then natural to ask about other types of $F$-singularities in characteristic $p > 0$.
-For example the behavior of $F$-rational singularities under restriction to general hyperplanes is still unknown.
-In this paper show that the above sort of Bertini-theorem holds for $F$-signature $s(\O_{X,x})$ in the following sense. \begin{mainthm*}[\autoref{thm.Main}] Suppose that $X \subseteq \bP^n_k$ is a normal quasi-projective variety, $k = \overline{k}$ is of characteristic $p > 0$, and $\Delta \geq 0$ is a $\bQ$-divisor.
+for a general hyperplane $H \subseteq \bA^n$. \end{theorem*} It is then natural to ask about other types of $F$-singularities in characteristic $p > 0$.
+For example, the behavior of $F$-rational singularities under restriction to general hyperplanes is still unknown.
+In this paper, we show that the above sort of Bertini-theorem holds for $F$-signature $s(\O_{X,x})$ and Hilbert--Kunz multiplicity $\eHK(\O_{X,x})$ in the following sense. \begin{mainthm*}[\autoref{thm.Main}, \autoref{thm.MainHK}] Suppose that $X \subseteq \bP^n_k$ is a normal quasi-projective variety, $k = \overline{k}$ is of characteristic $p > 0$, and $\Delta \geq 0$ is a $\bQ$-divisor.
 Suppose that $\lambda \geq 0$ is a number such that the $F$-signature is bigger than $\lambda$,

 for all $x \in X$.
 Then for a general hyperplane $H \subseteq \bP^n_k$,